abarto/nd608-project-personalized-real-estate-agent/README.md

 The code uses [`python-dotenv`](https://pypi.org/project/python-dotenv/) to load an `.env` file (not provided) from the same directory to set the `OPENAI_API_KEY` value environment variable.
 If this library is not available within Udacity's workspace, the client's `api_key` parameter will have to be set manually.

+### Models

+We've used [OpenAI](https://openai.com/)'s `gpt-4-turbo` for the real estate listings generation (through [LangChain](https://www.langchain.com/) abstractions) and [OpenAI](https://openai.com/)'s `dall-e-2` to generate image based on the descriptions and some minor prompt engineering to steer the output towards realistic looking pictures.

 ### Contents

 | File/Folder | Description |